Wayne Gretzky: International play

 Gretzky made his first international appearance as a member of the Canadian national junior team at the 1978 World Junior Championships in Montreal, Quebec.
 The Canadian coach, Punch McLean, was originally sceptical of Gretzky's ability as he was the youngest player to compete in the tournament at the age of 16.
 He went on to lead the tournament in scoring with 17 points to earn All-Star Team and Best Forward honours.
 His 17 points remain the most scored by a 16-year-old in the World Junior Championships.
 Canada finished with the bronze medal.

-Gretzky debuted with the Team Canada's men's team at the 1981 Canada Cup.
+Gretzky debuted with the Canadian national team at the 1981 Canada Cup.
 He led the tournament in scoring with 12 points en route to a second-place finish to the Soviet Union, losing 8–1 in the final.
 Seven months later, Gretzky joined Team Canada for the 1982 World Championships in Finland.
 He notched 14 points in 10 games, including a two-goal, two-assist effort in Canada's final game against Sweden to earn the bronze.
 Gretzky did not win his first international competition until the 1984 Canada Cup, when Canada defeated Sweden in a best-of-three finals.
 He led the tournament in scoring for the second consecutive time and was named to the All-Star Team.

 Gretzky's international career highlight arguably came three years later at the 1987 Canada Cup.
-Gretzky has called the tournament the best hockey he had played in his life.
+Gretzky has called the tournament the best hockey he has played in his life.
 Playing on a line with Pittsburgh Penguins' superstar Mario Lemieux, he recorded a tournament-best 21 points in nine games.
 After losing the first game of a best-of-three final series against the Soviets, Gretzky propelled Canada with a five-assist performance in the second game, including the game-winning pass to Lemieux in overtime, to extend the tournament.
 In the deciding game three, Gretzky and Lemieux once again combined for the game-winner.
 With the score tied 5–5 and 1:26 minutes to go in regulation, Lemieux one-timed a pass from Gretzky on a 3-on-1 with defenceman Larry Murphy.
 Lemieux scored to win the tournament for Canada; the play is widely regarded as one of the most memorable plays in Canadian international competition.